Csp-Ai/hybriddancers/README.md

 ## Site Analyzer

 Run `./site_analyzer.py` to inspect the HTML files for missing links and confirm that booking functionality is available.

+## Instagram Reels

+`index.html` loads the latest reels from the Hybrid Dancers account via the Instagram Graph API.
+Replace `YOUR_INSTAGRAM_ACCESS_TOKEN` in the script with a valid token to enable this feature.

+## User Profiles

+Visitors can create a local profile at `profile.html` to track progress and save their Instagram handle.
+Data is stored in browser `localStorage`.